You’ve saved, you’ve sacrificed, and you’ve finally succeeded - congratulations, you’re the proud owner of a new home!

 After the months of anticipation and excitement, you may be wondering where you should focus your attention now.

-But don’t worry, we’ve put together a new home checklist brimming with all of the essentials you’ll need to think about now the property is finally yours.
+But don’t worry, we’ve put together a new home checklist brimming with all of the essentials you’ll need to think about when moving into a new house.

 Let’s dive in.